Form 8865: Reporting Foreign Partnership Income

 Recording of a 110-minute CPE webinar with Q&A

-This webinar will provide tax advisers and return preparers with insights in handling complex challenges in completing Form 8865 and its associated schedules.
+This course will provide tax advisers and return preparers with insights in handling complex challenges in completing Form 8865 and its associated schedules.
 The panel will explain approaches for correctly identifying taxpayer category, determining allocable share of foreign income, and avoiding serious, but common, mistakes.

 - Purpose of Form 8865